 In a previous post, I discussed some of the research done by Dr. Brian Rothbart, a Doctor of Podiatric Medicine (DPM), which shows a definite relationship between the feet and the head.

 In response to what I wrote, Dr. Rothbart added a comment citing some of his more recent research.
-The full text is available on his site.

 After reading the paper, I wanted to go through it with you guys.